 Presentation How export PPT icons to a website

 P.S.
 A few remarks on embedding fonts.
 Theoretically, you can embed non-default MS Office fonts in PPTX file, but there are a few issues you should be aware of.
 The PPTX file gets bigger (1-5 megabytes more).
 Editing PowerPoint file with embedded font can be slow, as we experienced it on some older computers.

 And you should check if you are not breaking the font license rules when passing font like this.
 Usually, the users should download the font themselves, to ensure they read and agree with the associated license terms.

 For more inspiration on using visuals in your presentations, check out these articles as well:

 - 3 diagram mistakes to avoid in slides design

 - Making Creative Slides

 - Graphical Trends in Slide Design

-Enjoy your fonts exploration.
+Enjoy your font exploration.
 Share in comments which of those fonts you like the most?
-Do you recommend some other font for unique slide design?
+Do you recommend some other font for a unique slide design?